-Omer Hoffman, award-winning artist, is the illustrator of THE SAGES OF CHELM AND THE MOON by Shlomo Abas (Green Bean Books).
+Omer Hoffman, an award-winning artist, is the illustrator of THE SAGES OF CHELM AND THE MOON by Shlomo Abas (Green Bean Books).
 It’s a charming version of the classic tale.
 Omer’s art is a perfect pairing for the text.
 His illustrations reflect a traditional folktale style mixed with a bit of whimsy.
-Yet some of the illustrations, particularly a double page spread depicting travelers at night, have a deeply emotive quality.
+Yet some of the illustrations, particularly a double-page spread depicting travelers at night, have a deeply emotive quality.
 I was delighted to learn more about Omer and his work.

 Omer Hoffman lives with his family in Israel.